ACXPA Industry Insights

 • CX risk: effort, resolution, complaints, vulnerability handling

-• Knowledge + policy complexity (hidden cost driver)
+• Knowledge and policy complexity (a hidden cost driver)

-If you’re considering outsourcing (or trying to fix a bad setup), start with a structured guide rather than generic vendor content.
+If you're considering outsourcing — or fixing a bad setup — start with a structured guide rather than generic vendor content.

 Call Centre Hub